IPESE/REHO/documentation/sections/5_Getting_started/Getting_started.rst

     reader.establish_connection('Suisse')   # connect to QBuildings database
     qbuildings_data = reader.read_db(transformer=3658, nb_buildings=2)      # read data

-The two files implied in the process are:

-- :code:`data/QBuildings/Suisse.ini` contains the login information to access the database
-- :code:`model/preprocessing/QBuildings.py` contains the :code:`QBuildingsReader` class, with functions to access to database and extract specified information
+See :meth:`reho.model.preprocessing.QBuildings.QBuildingsReader.read_db` for further description.

-*NB: Note that you need to be connected to EPFL network or VPN to access the database*
+.. warning:: Note that you need to be connected to EPFL network or VPN to access the database

 CSV files
 ~~~~~~~~~~~~~~~~~